IvanS1991/e-shop-spa/README.md

 # Short info
-Idea for course project for the Telerik Academy Javascript Applications course, team Dragonfruit
+Course project for the Telerik Academy Javascript Applications course, team Dragonfruit

 # Short description
-Server-side and client-side functionality for an e-shop application, where users are able to register, login, logout, post their own products for sale, buy other people's products, comment on products.
+Server-side and client-side functionality for an e-shop application, where users are able to register, login, logout, post their own products for sale, buy other people's products, comment on products, send messages to other users.
 When a product is sold, the seller gets his "cash" updated.

 # Classes and properties